KevinHeathHigh/note-taker-twilio/readme.md

 * Other Transcription?
 * Run as serverless _(I have tried to run this in AWS Lambda using API Gateway, but the Google client libraries won't install in Lambda and I did not persue further)_

+Deprcated:
+Deepgram no longer has an open API for developers and has been removed from this codebase.